dawiidio/env-serve/README.md

 # env-serve

-HTTP(S) server for static files with dynamic config from env vars
+HTTP(S) server for static files with dynamic config from env vars.
+Config saved staticly in .html or .js files can be changed during server start, new values for configuration are pulled from env variables (example below)

 usage: